-Isolation Procedures at the UQ Veterinary Medical Centre - SAH
+Isolation Procedures at the UQ Veterinary Teaching Hospitals

-The VMC SAH has a dedicated Isolation Ward that is separate from the remainder of the hospital.
+Both the VMC SAH, Gatton and UQ Vet-Dayboro have a dedicated Isolation Ward that is separate from the remainder of the hospital.
 It has an external entrance that is separate from the hospital entrance.
 Once inside the Isolation Ward there is a dedicated area for placing belongings and for the placement of appropriate PPE.
 There is a footbath between this area and the isolation ward which is filled with an appropriate disinfectant.

 ALL personnel entering the isolation area must wear the appropriate PPE: disposable gowns, shoe covers, face mask, head cover, and gloves.